FREQUENTLY ASKED QUESTIONS

 Our spring production dates are dependent on the availability of venues, and we start booking them at the beginning of the season.
 This is why we cannot provide specific dates yet.
 However, we aim to produce our shows between March and late April.
 Once we have confirmed the venue, we will announce the exact dates.

-We also offer other performance opportunities throughout the year, to include the Arts in the heart of Augusta Festival in September, and a Winter Showcase in December.
+We also offer other performance opportunities throughout the year, to include the Arts in the heart of Augusta Festival in September.

 Yes, we do hold auditions for our shows!
 However, our auditions are closed, meaning only registered students can audition.
 Auditions are not required unless a student wants to try for a principal or key role.
 That said, we encourage everyone to participate in auditions as part of their learning experience.